Arrive Nairobi, Kenya

 Drive to Serengeti National Park, pausing for a privately guided visit at archaeologically rich Olduvai Gorge en route.
 The vast Tanzanian landscape hosts one of earth’s last remaining wildlife spectacles: the annual Great Migration, when millions of herbivores trek across the Serengeti plains in search of water and fresh grass, with hungry predators awaiting them.
 Over the next two days, your adventure may reveal giraffes, wildebeests, elephants and far more on morning and afternoon game drives.
 You may also opt for a hot air balloon ride across the boundless Serengeti, at an additional cost, for an exciting new perspective on the wildlife.

 Fly to the Masai Mara, the northern extension of the Serengeti.
 After settling into your riverside accommodation within the Masai Mara, immerse yourself in the wild during an afternoon game drive.
 Follow the Mara River to see crocodiles basking in the sun; hippos as they wallow in muddy water; and monkeys, busy sparking mischief overhead.
 Here, too, reside over 500 species of birds, among them eagles who glide effortlessly above the sun-soaked landscape.
-During your time in the Mara, enjoy the peace of mind that comes with knowing that your large, comfortable tents — complete with en suite bathrooms with flush toilets and hot showers — await you at each day’s end.
-Each tent also features a private veranda for game viewing, reading or simply absorbing the magical scenery around you.
+During your time in the Mara, enjoy the peace of mind that comes with staying at Sanctuary Olonana, hailed since its recent comprehensive rebuild as one of the finest safari lodges in all of Africa.
+Relax each night in large, spacious suites — complete with generous tubs and rain showers en suite.
+Each suite also features a private veranda for game viewing or simply absorbing the magical scenery as well as floor-to-ceiling glass doors that fold open to reveal magnificent views of the Mara River.
 Tonight, join fellow guests for a Scenic Sundowner, followed by an elegant dinner.

 Masai Mara Game Reserve | Unmatched Wildlife